mwrnd/notes/Alveo_U25/debug_log.md

 ## Save a Copy of the IS25WP128 SFC9250 Firmware

 If you have access to a [`flashrom`](https://www.flashrom.org/Flashrom) compatible SPI Programmer (such as a [CH341A Programmer](https://github.com/stahir/CH341-Store/tree/5b4fda3add3d492f14f73a8376c580644f6c8195)) with a 1.8V Adapter, consider saving the [IS25WP128-JBLE](https://www.issi.com/WW/pdf/IS25WP032-064-128.pdf) 1.8V FLASH IC contents.  **This is a dangerous procedure that can damage your U25**.
 Please do not make this your first attempt at FLASH IC programming.
 Consider a practice run on some other less important device or [purchase a IS25WP128](https://www.trustedparts.com/en/search/IS25WP128-JBLE) IC to test with.
+The U25 should **not** be powered when reading the IS25WP128.

 ![IS25WP128 flashrom read Using CH341A with 1.8V Adapter](img/flashrom_Read_and_Erase_Using_CH341A_with_1.8V_Adapter.jpg)